neuppl/CS7470-Fall23/reading_list.md

 # Verified Inference

 These papers are concerned with the question of "how do we determine whether or not a probabilistic programming system is correctly implemented"?
 It is notoriously difficult to implement inference algorithms correctly, and increasingly important decisions are being made based on the outcome of inference computations, making this a very important area for research in modern PPLs.

 # Automatic Differentiation

-# Efficient Inference
+What does automatic differentiation have to do with probabilistic programs?
+It turns out the two are intimately related: automatic differentiation can inform how we explore the search space during probabilistic inference.
+This is critical for scaling inference on certain kinds probabilistic programs.
+Beyond inference, automatic differentiation has can facilitate other kinds of probabilistic programming tasks like maximum-likelihood learning.